elhamhassan90/exchange-2019-enterprise-high-availability-deployment/README.md

 ```

 📌 Note for Documentation:

-These commands were executed on a single Domain Controller with appropriate administrative privileges.
-Changes were then replicated automatically to all other Domain Controllers through Active Directory replication
+The Exchange forest preparation commands must be executed from a domain-joined server where the Exchange installation ISO is mounted, since Setup.exe is required from the installation media path.
+It is recommended to run these commands from the server where Exchange will be installed, using the mounted ISO (e.g., E:).
+After completion, Active Directory replication will automatically synchronize the changes across all Domain Controllers.

 ### 2. Install Exchange Prerequisites